code-albertt-hdz/some_sql/README.md

-# Some querys for support.
+# Some queries for support.